 The Renewables Obligation (RO) is one of the main support mechanisms for large-scale renewable electricity projects in the UK.
-Smaller scale generation is mainly supported through the Feed-In Tariff (FIT scheme).
+Smaller scale generation is mainly supported through the Feed-In Tariffs (FIT scheme).

 The RO came into effect in 2002 in England and Wales, and Scotland, followed by Northern Ireland in 2005.
 It places an obligation on UK electricity suppliers to source an increasing proportion of the electricity they supply from renewable sources.

 The RO will close to all new generating capacity on 31 March 2017.
 There are also a number of early closures which are in force for specific technologies.
 Generators who are eligible to apply for a grace period can gain entry to the RO after these closures for a specified amount of time.
 More information on the 2017 closure and early closures is on the RO closure page.

 ROCs are certificates issued to operators of accredited renewable generating stations for the eligible renewable electricity they generate.
 Operators can trade ROCs with other parties.
 ROCs are ultimately used by suppliers to demonstrate that they have met their obligation.